 But what do you do if none of these reasons apply to you?

 A lease is difficult to break because it is a legally enforceable contract.
-A lease agreement obligates the tenant to pay a fixed rent for the number of months specified in the terms of the agreement.
-The fixed rent is divided by the number of months and is payable in monthly installments.
-Therefore, when a tenant breaks a lease, the tenant is still responsible for the entire rent.
+A lease agreement obligates the renter to pay a fixed rent for the number of months specified in the terms of the agreement.
+The fixed rent is divided by the number of months and is payable in monthly rent payments.
+Therefore, when a tenant breaks a lease, the tenant is still responsible for payment on the remainder of the lease.

-In most states, a landlord must mitigate the damages by attempting to rerent the property after a tenant breaks a lease.
-If the tenant is still residing in the rental unit, it is best for them to accommodate requests from the landlord to show the property to prospective tenants.
+In most states, a landlord must, through reasonable efforts, mitigate the damages by attempting to rerent the property after a tenant breaks a lease.
+If the tenant is still living in the rental unit, it is best for them to welcome requests from the landlord to show the property to prospective tenants.
 The landlord, however, does not have to rent to unqualified tenants or rent the property at below the fair market value.

-If the landlord does not attempt to rerent the property but chooses to sue the tenant instead, most courts will not award a landlord the entire balance left on the lease.
-Instead, it will make a determination of when the landlord would reasonably have been able to rerent the property.
+If the landlord does not attempt to find a new renter but chooses to sue the tenant instead, most courts will not award a landlord the entire balance left on the lease.
+Instead, they will make a determination of when the landlord would reasonably have been able to rent the property.
 The tenant will be responsible for paying damages for the time between the termination date and the re-rental date determined by the court.

 If the landlord re-rents the property, the tenant is only responsible for paying for the time the rental was vacant.

-A tenant may also attempt to find a replacement tenant to rent the property.
-The landlord is not under any obligation to rent to this prospective tenant; however, if the landlord declines to rent to a qualified tenant and later sues the tenant, a court may rule for the tenant because the landlord refused to mitigate the damages.
+A tenant may try subletting the property, if the lease allows it.
+They may also try to find a replacement tenant to rent the property.
+The landlord is not under any duty to rent to this prospective tenant.
+However, if the landlord refuses to rent to a qualified tenant and later sues the tenant, a court may rule for the tenant because the landlord refused to mitigate the damages.